How to Clean Running Shoes: The Ultimate Guide

-If the only reason you’re throwing away your running shoes is because they look dirty, taking time to clean them could help you save a lot of money throughout the years.
+If the only reason you’re throwing away your running shoes is that they look dirty, taking time to clean them could help you save a lot of money throughout the years.
 As a general rule, you can continue running in your shoes as long as they’re comfortable.

 While running shoes aren’t necessarily high maintenance, keeping the sweat and dirt that collects on them will keep them healthy and comfortable.
 Also, whether you run on trail or pavement, your shoes can become slippery when the outsole is caked with dirt.
-Therefore, it’s important to brush off the lugs or pattern of the outsole to make sure it offers an effective traction at all times.
+Therefore, it’s important to brush off the lugs or pattern of the outsole to make sure it offers effective traction at all times.